What did Jesus say about John, and how were they related?

 The symbolism of the camel hair of John the Baptist?

-The most important food is the word of God and prayer, and the clothing represents the clothing with virtues.
+The most important food is the word of God and prayer, and the clothing represents the clothing virtues.
 In the presence and light of the Holy Spirit.
 This is why the hermits depicted in the painting of the Church have bright clothes and faces because they have clothed themselves in the light of God’s grace.

 Camel represents a sign of wealth.
 The symbolism of spiritual significance is understanding the hermit’s life and seeing beyond earthly things.